MadArtistPhoto/recipe-page-main/README.md

 ### What I learned (and am learning)

--DO NOT START CODING ON THE COMPUTER.
+- DO NOT START CODING ON THE COMPUTER.

--I printed out the designs, both desktop and mobile.
+- I printed out the designs, both desktop and mobile.
 That gave me a visual of the finished product I could reference without interuppting anything on my screens.
 It also gave me a place I could make notes about layout.

--Formatting the LIST items was a challenge.
+- Formatting the LIST items was a challenge.
 Changing the color of the list bullets and numbers, and setting seperate margins and padding for the bullets/numbers and items took a bit of research.

--I used a TABLE for the Nutrition data.
+- I used a TABLE for the Nutrition data.
 Getting the layout right took a bit of tweaking.

--I had an issue with DIV sizes being larger than their declared size (ie; width:300px would actually be about 330px wide on the screen).
+- I had an issue with DIV sizes being larger than their declared size (ie; width:300px would actually be about 330px wide on the screen).
 It took a while to chase it down.
 I forgot that I had changed the magnification on Firefox to 110% (combination of old eyes and large hi-res monitor makes the standard browser text small).

 ### Continued development

--I know I need to do a lot more pre-planning before I open up Visual Studio Code.
+- I know I need to do a lot more pre-planning before I open up Visual Studio Code.
 In a Computer Programming class I took about 40 years ago the teacher taught us to write out the programs by hand on paper with a pencil, and to visualize it step by step as we did so.
 It actually made it easier to follow the logic, and to make notes and changes on the paper than doing it on the screen.

 ### Useful resources